Porgy and Bess (film)

 The project was the last for Samuel Goldwyn.
 Due to its controversial subject matter, the film was shown only briefly following its initial reserved seat engagements in major cities, where it drew mixed reviews from critics.
 Two months after its release, Goldwyn grudgingly conceded "No one is waiting breathlessly for my next picture."

-The film is unavailable on home video, and it is unknown if a quality print still exists, prompting it to be considered one of the more prestigious and expensively produced "lost films."

-In 2011, the film was chosen for inclusion in the National Film Registry of the Library of Congress.
+The film was unavailable on home video for years, and has been described as the "Holy Grail of "lost films."
+One of the few complete copies of the film was shown in 2007, 2010 and 2019.

 Plot

 Set in the early 1900s in the fictional Catfish Row section of Charleston, South Carolina, which serves as home to a black fishing community, the story focuses on the title characters: crippled beggar Porgy, who travels about in a goat-drawn cart, and the drug-addicted Bess, who lives with stevedore Crown, the local bully.
 While high on cocaine supplied by Sportin' Life, Crown kills Robbins after the latter vanquishes him in a craps game; Bess urges Crown to flee.
 Sportin' Life suggests she accompany him to New York City, an offer Bess declines.
 She seeks refuge with her neighbors, all of whom refuse to help her.
 Porgy finally agrees to let her stay with him.

 Bess and Porgy settle into domestic life together and soon fall in love.
 Just before a church picnic on Kittiwah Island, Sportin' Life once again approaches Bess, but Porgy warns him to leave her alone.
 Bess wishes to stay with Porgy, since he cannot attend the picnic because of his disability, but he urges her to go.
 After the picnic ends, and before Bess can leave, Crown, who has been hiding in the woods on the island, confronts her.
 She initially struggles to resist him but Crown rapes her.
 The others, not knowing just what has happened, leave and return to the mainland.